 |XL2536||24.5"||144Hz||1080p||DyAc, No FreeSync|

 The BenQ Zowie XL2540 is a great monitor for gaming (it is one of the best 1080p gaming monitors for PC we've tested) and it feels very responsive due to the 240Hz refresh rate and very low input lag.
 Unfortunately, the picture quality is sub-par and the 1080p screen is quite limiting compared to higher resolution competitors.
-See our recommendations for the best FreeSync monitors.
+See our recommendations for the best FreeSync monitors, and the best gaming monitors for PS4.

 The BenQ Zowie XL2540 is better than the ASUS VG248QE.
 The Zowie XL2540 has a faster refresh rate, great for gaming, although not all computers will be able to benefit fully from this.
 The BenQ also supports FreeSync VRR.
 The Zowie also has a slightly better stand that has a wider range of motion for the adjustments.